andrewcooke/spokes/README.md

   of the hub to the other (many rims are drilled to reflect this practice).
 See [spoke offsets](#spoke-offsets).

+* Patterns where (except for 0A) there is at least one spoke is offset in the "other" direction (so the pattern cannot "unwind" when the spokes are tightened).

 * [Valid](#validity) patterns.

 * Spoke [offsets](#spoke-offsets) of 3 (or less).